aclemons/emailrelay/doc/reference.rst

     Configures the SMTP client authentication module using a semicolon-separated list of configuration items.
 Each item is a single-character key, followed by a colon and then a comma-separated list.
-A 'm' character introduces an ordered list of authentication mechanisms, and an 'x' is used for blocklisted mechanisms.
-Use one 'm' list and one 'a' list for mechanisms to use before and after the activation of TLS.
+A 'm' character introduces an ordered list of preferred authentication mechanisms and an 'x' introduces a list of mechanisms to avoid.
+An 'a' list and a 'd' list can be used similarly to prefer and avoid certain mechanisms once the session is encrypted with TLS.

 *   --server-auth \<file\> (-S)